 A student should resolve any questions about grades as soon as possible after grades have been received.
 A student has four months from the day grades are issued to question the grade earned.
 After that date grades will be considered final.
 Within the four-month period, a grievance by the student should be resolved with the instructor of the course.
 See the Student Handbook for the grievance procedure.
 Under no circumstances may a student's grade be raised by doing additional work or correcting work already done after a grade has been reported.

 An incomplete grade (INC) may be assigned only for deficiencies as the result of illness or situations beyond the control of the student and not because of neglect on the part of the student.
-The Incomplete Grade application is available in the Registrar’s Office and requires instructor’s and Registrar’s approvals.
+The Incomplete Grade application is available in the Registrar’s Office and requires instructor’s approval.
 The filing deadline for the form is the last day of finals (or last day of quad for A quad courses).
-An incomplete grade must be made up by the end of the sixth week from the end of the course.
+An incomplete grade can be assigned by the instructor for any length of time up to the end of the sixth week from the end of the course.
 If the course is not completed within the six-week time limit, a grade of F will be assigned.
 The six-week time limit may be extended only by special permission of the Registrar and approval of the instructor.
 Students must submit an academic petition for an extension before the six-week time limit is up.
 In no case may an incomplete be extended beyond six months from the end of the semester.
 An incomplete (INC) grade will not affect the student's grade point average.
 However, when the course is completed and a grade assigned, that grade will be included in the student's grade point average.
 An INC grade makes an undergraduate student ineligible for the Dean’s List.
 Once the drop deadline has passed, a class cannot be dropped after an incomplete has been entered.

 In-Progress (IP) grades will be given when work cannot be completed by the end of a semester for course work such as an Independent Study (495), Internship or Practicum (496-499).
 The completion deadline for finishing the work in order to receive a grade will lie with the professor.
 The IP grade will not affect the student's grade point average.
 However, when the course is completed and a grade assigned, that grade will be included in the student's grade point average.